cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

 #### Project maintainer creates new release to be measured

 Our automation detects a new release was published and triggers the green reviews pipeline.
+The Report stage will provide the results to users of the project.

 #### Project maintainer deploys their project so it can be measured

 Participating CNCF projects will deploy their project using a gitops approach with flux.
 This is described in more detail in the design details section.

-#### Project maintainer triggers pipeline to measure a release
+#### Project maintainer triggers pipeline to test a new benchmark

-Calling the webhook will trigger the pipeline.
-The Report stage will provide the results to users of the project.
+Calling the webhook will trigger the pipeline allowing the changes to be tested.

 ### Risks and Mitigations

-Multiple deployments will produce inaccurate results as we can only measure a single project per node.
+Multiple deployments will produce inaccurate results as we can only accurately measure a single project per node.
 We can set concurrency in the workflow to ensure only a single instance runs at a time.

 Deployment may fail.
 What alerting do we need?
 Do we also need to notify the project?